Open-Attestation/open-attestation/README.md

 ## Types

-Typescript types for OpenAttestation v4 documents are provided in the package.
-They can be imported as follows:
+TypeScript types for OpenAttestation v4 documents are included in the package and can be accessed as follows:

 ```typescript
 import type { WrappedDocument, SignedWrappedDocument } from "@govtechsg/open-attestation/4.0/types";